-Introduction

-The WVR5200 Waveform Rasterizer rasterizes serial digital video signals for a DVI-I display, providing a new standard of display quality and flexibility.
+Introduction The WVR5250 Waveform Rasterizer rasterizes serial digital video signals for DVI-I and HDMI displays, providing a new standard of display quality and flexibility.
 Service Strategy These products are repaired to the module level at selected Tektronix service centers.
 Repair includes functional verification of the product.
-Specifications The specifications for this product are found in the WVR5200 Waveform Rasterizer Specifications and Performance Verification Technical Reference located on the Product Documentation CD that ships with the product and is published on the Tektronix Web site.
-(See page vii, Related Manuals .)
+Specifications The specifications for this product are found in the Specifications and Performance Verification Technical Reference document.
+(See Table i.)